ttu/ruuvitag-sensor/README.md

 The optional list of MACs and run flag can be passed to the `get_data_async` function.

-#### RuuviTagReactive
+#### Get sensor data with ReactiveX (RxPY)

-Reactive wrapper and background process for RuuviTagSensor `get_data`.
+`RuuviTagReactive` is a reactive wrapper and background process for RuuviTagSensor `get_data`.
 Optional MAC address list can be passed on initializer and execution can be stopped with the stop function.

 ```python
 from ruuvitag_sensor.ruuvi_rx import RuuviTagReactive